-All the way we could see that the lake was covered with a thick coat of ice, though with occasional seams indicating some flaw.
-Several times during the day we saw men walking across the frozen lake from the mainland to the peninsula or island in the middle, for hidden behind the hills on the great neck of land were several villages.
+All the way we could see that the lake was covered with a thick coat of ice, though with occasional seams indicating some flow.
+Several times during the day we saw men walking across the frozen lake from the mainland to the peninsula, or island, in the middle, for hidden behind the hills on the great neck of land were several villages.
 In most cases these crossings were accomplished without difficulty or incident, but on one occasion, late in the afternoon, we were the spectators of a tragedy.
-Two men who were walking nearly in the center came to a point where there was a bad flaw in the ice.
+Two men who were walking nearly in the centre came to a point where there was a bad flaw in the ice.
 We could see they had to jump across a seam.
 The ice on the other side was obviously weak, for it cracked under them and they were precipitated into the freezing water below.
-They attempted to crawl out, but at first they could not find a block of ice capable of supporting their weight, and soon they were so numbed by the cold that they fell back helpless and sank beneath the water.
-We could see their heads appear once or twice, and then they sank again-and disappeared forever.
+They attempted to crawl out, but they could not find a block of ice capable of supporting their weight, and soon they were so numbed by the cold that they fell back helpless and sank beneath the water.
+We could see their heads appear once or twice, and then they sank again-and disappeared for ever.

 I was astonished at the phlegm with which my companions looked on at a catastrophe happening before our eyes.
-We passed one of the caravans just at this time, and its members paused for a few moments to look at the tragedy taking place a few hundred yards away, but they continued their amiable chatter, and no one made any move to save the unfortunates.
-Help was, I suppose, impossible, the victims were too far away; but I remembered the cold plunge to which I had been subjected on the preceding day, and I could not but shiver at their fate.
+We passed one of the caravans just at the time, and its members paused for a few moments to look at the tragedy taking place a few hundred yards away, but they continued their amiable chatter and no one made any move to save the unfortunates.
+Help was, I admit, impossible; the victims were too far away; but I remembered the cold plunge to which I had been subjected to the preceding day, and I could not but shiver at their fate.

-Once or twice we saw where formerly there had been villages of moderate size which had now become deserted.
-This is a sight which is very common in Tibet, for Tibet presents the appearance of a dying country, though in the last few years, since 1912, there have been signs of revival.
-In this particular instance the downfall of these villages was due, so my companions told me, to the abolition of fishing.
-Although fish is considered a dirty food, the Tibetan peasants not infrequently eat it, and the Yamdro Lake is well known for the size and excellence of its fish; but the present Dalailama, who is more than usually strict in his observance of religious injunctions, issued strict orders that the catching of fish should be stopped, and although in the more out-of-the-way places this order is not very strictly observed, in the villages nearer the highway the order had a very deleterious effect, and the poor villagers, finding their chief means of livelihood gone, were forced to go elsewhere.
+Once or twice we saw where formerly there had been villages of moderate size, but which had now become deserted. is a sight which is very common in Tibet, for Tibet presents the appearance of a dying country, though in the last few years, since 1912, there have been signs of revival. particular instance, the downfall of these villages was due, so my companions told me, to the abolition of fishing.
+Although fish is considered a dirty food, the Tibetan peasants not infrequently eat it, and the Yamdro Lake is noted for the size and excellence of its fish.
+But the present Dalai Lama, who is more than usually strict in his observance of religious injunctions, has issued strict orders that the catching of fish should be stopped, and, although in the more out-of-the-way places this order is not very strictly observed, in the villages nearer the highway this order has had a very deleterious effect; the poor villagers, finding their chief means of a livelihood taken from them, were forced to go elsewhere.

-In.
-Tibet far greater attention seems to be paid to animal welfare than to the welfare of human beings.
+In Tibet far greater attention seems to be paid to animal welfare than to the welfare of human beings.